butterfly-ops/docs/installation.md

 Config files are located in `app/Config` folder.
 When there are more than one environment, it is possible to override configuration.

-#### Domain Based Override

-`Butterfly` prioritize `app/Config/DOMAIN_NAME` for configurations.
-For example, if the domain name is thebutterfly.io, it will first check
-`app/Config/thebutterfly.io/` folder for configurations.
-Files in the root folder will be appended to configurations.

->[!TIP]
-> You can add generic configs which are valid for all environments to `app/Config` folder, then you can only put environment specific configurations
-> like database to domain folders.

 #### Environment Based Override

 Sometimes, you may have multiple domains in the same server / folder with same configuration.
 For this case, you can have a folder for that environment. `Butterfly` prioritize `app/Config/ENVIRONMENT` for configurations.
 Environment is set from your Web Server.
 For example, if the environment is set to `production`, it will first check